 Hi, I am a graduate student in the University of Michigan mainly interested in algebraic and complex geometry.
 My advisor is Mircea Mustaţă.

-(7) Trace for the Du Bois complex, available at arXiv
+(7) Trace for the Du Bois complex, Journal of Singularities (arXiv)

 (See Abstract)